robenkleene/design-references/blender.md

 - `⇧-two-finger-drag` or `⇧-⌥-drag`: To pan (or drag on the hand it the upper right of the work area)
 - `⌃-two-finger-drag` or `⌃-⌥-drag`: zoom (or drag on the magnifying glass in the upper right of the work area)

+### Strategy

+Use `⇧`, `⌃`, and unmodified two-finger drag to pan, zoom, and orbit.

+### Scroll Direction

+Blender doesn't play nice with the "Scroll direction: natural" enabled, so turn it off when using Blender.
+With it off and "Natural Trackpad Direction" enabled in Blender, scrolling works naturally: Panning left moves left, zooming up zooms in, and orbiting up flies up.

 ## Modes

 - `⇧␣`: Bring up mode selector